squiidz/fur/README.md

 Web application basics. fur isn't trying to be a framework at all!
 It is more of a toolkit (e.g [Gorilla](https://github.com/gorilla/mux)).

+## Changes

+- Remove the log argument from ` fur.NewServer() `, you can use your own logger or if you need a simple one you can use ` middle.Logger() `.
+You just have to use it in ` fur.Stack() `, if you want to use it on every handler.

+- Now you can provide your own Multiplexer, you juste need to implement the Plex interface.
+	If you want to use the default` http.ServeMux `, you can use ` fur.NewServerMux() `instead of ` fur.NewServer() `.

 ## Features

 - Middleware Chaining.